Gerry Vlak

 Gerry Vlak (born 25 March 1996) is a Dutch footballer who plays as a midfielder for Koninklijke HFC in the Dutch Tweede Divisie.

 Career

 Vlak moved to IJsselmeervogels from childhood club FC Volendam on a one-year contract in the summer of 2020, after reaching a deal with the club six months prior.

 Personal life

 His younger brother Jari Vlak is also a footballer.
+Their grandfather Gerrie Vlak, who played 28 games for FC Volendam, passed away in June 2026.